 - The Bottom Line on Preparing To Buy a House in a Year

-When you’re trying to understand how to prepare to buy a house, the first step is to build a strong financial foundation.
-And you do that by improving your credit score, building your savings, and paying bills on time, says Glen S. Phillips, CEO and chief economic analyst for Lake Homes Realty in Birmingham, Alabama.
+The first step toward successfully buying a home is building a strong financial foundation.
+You do that by improving your credit score, building your savings, and paying your bills on time, says Glen S. Phillips, CEO and chief economic analyst for Lake Homes Realty in Birmingham, Alabama.

-“The biggest mistake people make when preparing to buy a house is lack of financial discipline,” says Phillips.
+“The biggest mistake people make when preparing to buy a house is lack of financial discipline,” Phillips says.
 “People often improve their credit score, but can’t resist the ‘I want it now’ temptation.
 They then buy on credit, and fail to put aside enough money for buying a house.”

 Calculate your credit score

-A high score will earn you better terms from your lender, while lower scores will make it more difficult to get a loan.
-If your score is on the lower end of the spectrum, you may want to look at government-backed loan programs offered by the Federal Housing Authority, Veterans Affairs, or U.S. Department of Agriculture.
+A higher score will earn you better terms from your mortgage lender, while a lower score will make it more difficult to get a loan.
+If your score is on the lower end of the spectrum, you may want to look at government-backed loan programs offered by the Federal Housing Administration, Veterans Affairs, or Department of Agriculture.
 FHA loans, for example, let borrowers with a 10% down payment qualify for a mortgage with a credit score of 500, while conventional lenders require a score of 620 or higher.

 When you check your credit report, look for any errors and report them immediately to the credit reporting bureaus.
-Other ways to improve your score include paying down high balances, handle any accounts that may have gone to collections, and avoid applying for more credit-based accounts.
+Other ways to improve your score include paying down high balances, handling any accounts that may have gone to collections, and avoiding applying for more credit-based accounts.

-You will need cash on hand to buy a home.
-There is a down payment to make, closing costs to pay, repairs that may be needed, as well as the unexpected expenses that are part and parcel of owning a home.
+Even with a mortgage, you still need cash to buy a home.
+There is a down payment to make, closing costs to pay, repairs that may be needed, as well as the “hidden” costs of buying and owning a home.
 At the end of the day, how much cash you have will directly affect how much house you can actually afford.

 - The down payment.